greatxrider/greatxrider/README.md

 # Hi, I'm Jeph 👋
 <h2>Full Stack JavaScript Developer</h2>
 <p>
-  I'm a Full Stack JavaScript Developer with over 2 years of experience.
+  I have been working as a developer for over 2 years now.
 I help companies and clients build what they need and what benefits them, always with utmost dedication.
 I create software and websites with care, and respect.
 Leveraging the latest
   technologies, including AI, I deliver high-quality solutions that reflect dignity and professionalism.

   I'm very easy to work with, and quick to learn new technologies.
-To further delight my clients, I am currently enrolled in various educational institutions, investing in learning more skills, frameworks, and technologies for building software.
+To further delight my clients, I am currently enrolled in various educational institutions, investing to mastery of techniques, learning more skills, frameworks, and technologies for building software.

-  My studies include DATA SCIENCE (enhancing skills over databases), ANGULAR, NEXTJS, ASP.NET, and DJANGO.
+  My studies include DATA SCIENCE (enhancing skills over databases), ANGULAR, NEXTJS, ASP.NET, FLASK and DJANGO.

   Are you looking for a Full Stack Developer?
 Look no further; I am here for you.
   <br>